 White Spot Removal in Missoula, MT

-White spots are typically composed of demineralized enamel.
-Most frequently this is caused by smooth tooth surfaces that are not properly brushed and cleaned for long periods of time.
-And that frequently happens when wearing braces, or along the gumline in kids before their teeth fully erupt.
-However, in some cases when teeth are developing the enamel is made more porous than it should be.
+White spots are typically composed of demineralized enamel; most frequently, this is caused by smooth tooth surfaces that are not properly brushed and cleaned for long periods of time.
+Many patients find that white spots often occur when wearing braces, or along the gumline in children before their teeth fully erupt.

 What Causes White Spots?